paypal/paypal-checkout-components/docs/button.md

 With this integration:

-- We set up `paymentToken` to call our web-server, which then calls the PayPal REST API to **create** a Payment Token.
+- We set up `paymentID` to call our web-server, which then calls the PayPal REST API to **create** a Payment ID.
 - We listen for `onPaymentAuthorize`, and call our web-server again, which then calls the PayPal REST API to **execute** the payment

 You'll need: